GuitarML/Chameleon/Installer/Linux/README.md

 1. Copy the Linux Chameleon.vst3 to this folder.

-2. Run the build script using "./build_linux_installer.sh" in the terminal or double click.
+2. Run the build script using "./build_linux_installer.sh" in the terminal.

 3. The output .exe installer will be generated in "Builds/".

+4. Run installer using "./Chameleon-Install-VST3-Linux.sh" in the terminal.

 Note: You may need to apply proper permissions to the installer, for example:
        "chmod 775 Chameleon-Install-VST3-Linux.sh"